(312) 239-6787

 • Driving to pick up a rideshare customer

-If you were a passenger in ridesharing vehicle involved in an accident, you deserve to be financially compensated for all your accident-related expenses.
+If you were a passenger in a Lyft or Uber vehicle involved in an accident, you deserve to be financially compensated for all your accident-related expenses.
 This often includes medical bills, lost income during your recovery, lost future income if you cannot return to work and other-related expenses.

 Uninsured motorist (UM) and underinsured motorist (UIM) coverage

-In most cases, as an injured rideshare passenger, you will likely pursue compensation directly from the rideshare driver’s insurance company.
+In most cases, as an injured Uber or Lyft accident passenger, you will likely pursue compensation directly from the rideshare driver’s insurance company.
 There may be other avenues for you to pursue for financial compensation, including uninsured motorist (UM) and underinsured motorist (UIM) coverage.

 While every case is different, the main requirement for rideshare companies UM/UIM insurance coverage to apply requires the accident to occur while transporting a passenger or while en route to pick up a passenger.
-In the event an accident occurs in either of these scenarios, rideshare companies, such as Uber and Lyft, provide up to $1,000,000 in insurance coverage to an injured passenger.
 There are other relevant factors in UM/UIM rideshare claims that depend on whether the injured party was the rideshare driver or passenger.

 Know your rights.
 Contact our law firm.
 We can demand justice for you.